-Agriculture is practised by majority peasant farmers.
+Agriculture is practised by a majority of peasant farmers.
 Pastoralists who are mainly found in northern Laikipia of Mukogondo and Doldol.
 The largest chunk of the land falls under ranching.
 The ranches have blended well with free-range wildlife conservation.
-This has contributed positively towards wildlife tourism.
+This has contributed positively to wildlife tourism.
 Laikipia has the highest wildlife population outside the gazetted protected areas.
 The communities are also collaborative with sustainable eco-tourism.
 Along with ranches, they have established tourism facilities like lodges, hotels, tented camps and resorts in the circuit.

 Apart from the abundance of wildlife, the vibrant culture of the ethnic tribes residing in the county.
 These include Laikipia Maasai, Borana, Samburu, Meru, Turkana and the Kalenjin.
 Their unique way of life is an additional tourist feature.

 The County entry points are through its major towns.